Jul 2019 - Aug 2019

 I wanted to convey to riders that they can trust and be excited about public transportation.
 I therefore used shades of blue as my primary color palette (blue denotes trust and security) and shades of yellow for my secondary palette to emphasize enthusiasm.
 I used a Highway Gothic for my brand type and Oswald as its complement.
 Highway Gothic is used for US highway signs, and thus felt appropriate to use for this project.
 I applied this type to the search field text, route numbers, and the times' numerical displays.
 All other text used Oswald with 5% letter spacing.

 When creating the visual prototype, I combined the subway and train buttons into one button based on user feedback.
 This helped to avoid confusion moving forward.
 On my sketches, I reserved space for route names to be next to their numbers, but I realized it won’t be feasible here.
 I instead placed the route name under the number, and above the stop name I applied a darker background with lighter text.
 Some aspects of my sketches did not translate as well to the visual design as I anticipated, and thus the design underwent a second iteration.
 Some points of feedback from other designers were as follows:

-I wanted to see how well my design would translate into code.
-Using Atom, I coded the HTML and CSS for BusyBus' homepage.
-When looking back to my design in Figma, I noted that the settings icon bled into the map, making it difficult to spot.
-As a result, I altered the color and look of the icon, using blues for the background and outline, and a drop shadow.
-I felt it was unnecessary to add labels to the buttons; they are self-explanatory.
+I played the role of developer to understand how design translates to code.
+Using Atom, I wrote the HTML and CSS for BusyBus' main screen.
+When looking back to my Figma design, I noted that the settings icon bled into the map, making it difficult to spot.
+I therefore altered the icon's appearance, using blues for the background and outline, and a drop shadow.
 The route data was also restructured to display based on direction, with reroutes and out of service lines at the bottom of the list.
 I added a cap on the page width to see how everything would expand from mobile to larger displays.
 Needless to say, this endeavor opened my eyes to how essential it is for designers and developers to be closely involved when working on a project together!

 Spacing and font manipulation were among the biggest challenges going into the visual design of BusyBus.
 This demonstrated the importance and value of iterative feedback.
 This project felt different from others in that it was very focused on a very specific issue, requiring only one task to be tested.
 Manipulating space was also a challenge during frontend development, and coding the transit type buttons to invert colors on hover/tap presented an entirely new challenge in itself.
 It required use of .SVG files that I was able to download from my Figma project and manipulating the source code to get the desired effects.